 High-rise buildings present several unique challenges not found in traditional low-rise buildings; longer egress times and distance, evacuation strategies, fire department accessibility, smoke movement and fire control.

 High-rise buildings have garnered significant attention in the fire safety world over the years.
 The multiple floors of a high-rise building create the cumulative effect of requiring great numbers of persons to travel great vertical distances on stairs in order to evacuate the building.
 The public, code bodies, local, regional and federal governments, as well as the design, build, and ownership communities are all affected by high-rise building safety.

 This committee was appointed by the NFPA Standards Council to identify existing needs and emerging issues within the high-rise building environment, produce recommendations as to how NFPA can provide a leadership role on such issues, and ensure that the NFPA codes and standards process includes current subject matter on high-rise building safety, emerging technologies, and other matters that impact those who work in, live in, or operate high-rise buildings.
 Learn more about the Committee; see meeting agenda, minutes, and membership information.

 High-Rise Building Fires: This report provides estimated annual averages of fires and associated losses in U.S. high-rise building fires during five-year period of 2009-2013.
 This includes any fire in a structure at least seven stories in height above ground.

 See a list of NFPA reports about high-rise buildings, and free NFPA investigation reports on fires in high-rise building.

-High-rise office buildings are designed to be safe, but if a full-scale evacuation is required, employees need to be ready to act quickly and take responsibility for their own safety.
-Learn more about NFPA's High-Rise Evacuation video.
+Video: High-rise office buildings are designed to be safe, but if a full-scale evacuation is required, employees need to be ready to act quickly and take responsibility for their own safety.